Prostate Problems Erectile Disfunction

 - Good overall health

-- No pacemaker or implanted devices
+- No pacemaker or implanted electronic devices (absolute contraindication)

 - No active infections

-- Realistic expectations
+- Realistic expectations about preliminary nature of evidence

 Treatment Goals:

-- Want to avoid surgery
+- Want to explore emerging non-invasive options

-- Seeking drug-free options
+- Seeking complementary approaches

 - Experiencing medication side effects

-- Willing to commit to treatment protocol
+- Willing to commit to daily treatment protocol

 When to Combine PEMF with Other Therapies

-PEMF can be safely combined with:
+PEMF can potentially be safely combined with:

 Lifestyle Modifications: